LoliGothick/mitama-cpp-result/docs/result/_APIs/unwrap_or_else.md

 };
 ```

 Unwraps a result, yielding the content of an `success`.
-If the value is an `failure` then it calls `op` with its value.
+If the value is an `failure` then it invokes `op` with its value.

 **Example**